devangrajarora/Notes/ML/Intro to ML.md

   * Write story based on prompt

 How to use ML to predict weather data?
-1. Provide the ML model on a large amount of weather data
+1. Provide the ML model a large amount of weather data
 2. Model _learns_ the relationship between weather patterns and amount of rain produced
 3. Model can _predict_ the amount of rain produced for given weather conditions

-**Model**: A model is a mathematical relationship derived from data which an ML system uses to make predictions.
+**Model**: A model is a <ins>mathematical relationship</ins> derived from data which an ML system uses to make predictions.

 ## Types of ML systems
 Based on techniques used for prediction and content generation: